patypatu/patypatu/README.md

   </p>

 ### 👨🏻‍💻 &nbsp;About Me
--🎓 I'm currently studying as a Computational Programmer Analyst at Duoc Uc Viña del Mar.
+<p>-🎓 I'm currently studying as a Computational Programmer Analyst at Duoc Uc Viña del Mar.</p>
--💬 I'm currently a coordinating counselor for Computer Programmer Analyst career.
+<p>-💬 I'm currently a coordinating counselor for Computer Programmer Analyst career.</p>
--💡  My interest is focused on software development, specifically in Front-end, UX and UI.
+<p>-💡  My interest is focused on software development, specifically in Front-end, UX and UI.</p>

--🌱 In my free time I like to play videogames and read books of differents genres.
+<p>-🌱 In my free time I like to play videogames and read books of differents genres.</p>

 ### 🛠 &nbsp;Knowledge / Notions